Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m2.md

   - rive-cpp code base to support Rive 2.0 API has been updated.
   - Skia based animation renderer has been introduced.
 - EFL
-  - Webp animation memory usage has been optimized.
+  - WebP animation memory usage has been optimized.
   - Stability has been improved.
 - Aurum
   - Support for intelligent UI automation has been added.